The Story of GoPetFriendly.com

 Because the couple loved to take long driving vacations, in 2010 they added a unique feature in their website – a tool to quickly and easily plan pet friendly road trips!

 One day, the husband said to his wife, “You can’t tell people how easy it is to travel with their pets if you’re just sitting in an office.
 You’re going to have to get out and walk the walk!”
 It was the last time he gave her advice without thinking through the consequences … because his wife sold their house and bought them a Winnebago.

-For the past four years the couple has traveled the country with Ty and Buster, looking for more pet friendly places to include on the website.
+For more than five years the couple has traveled the country with Ty and Buster, looking for more pet friendly places to include on the website.
 They’ve covered more than 70,000 miles in their motorhome and have no desire to “settle down” anytime soon.

 Many, many people travel along vicariously on their blog, Take Paws, which has become an encyclopedia of travel advice and pet friendly destination guides.
 The GoPetFriendly.com team is committed to helping you make the very most of the time you spend with your pets – whether it’s a trip around the block or across the country.